 Revision Rhinoplasty in Phoenix, AZ

 If you have problems breathing through your nose or are unhappy with your appearance as a result of a prior nose job, a revision rhinoplasty procedure may be an option for you.
-Arizona Facial Plastics, PC, led by board-certified ENT and facial plastic and reconstructive surgeon Dr. Farhan Taghizadeh, offers revision rhinoplasty for men and women who live in and around Phoenix, Scottsdale, Paradise Valley and the surrounding communities of Arizona.
+Arizona Facial Plastics, PC, led by board-certified facial plastic and reconstructive surgeon Dr. Farhan Taghizadeh, offers revision rhinoplasty for men and women who live in and around Phoenix, Scottsdale, Paradise Valley and the surrounding communities of Arizona.

 What Is Revision Rhinoplasty?